 What can a constable do?

-Constables are charged with keeping the peace, stopping a suspect, making arrests, serving subpoenas, and serving warrants.
+Constables are charged with keeping the peace, stopping a suspect, making arrests, enforcing the traffic code of Alabama, serving subpoenas, and serving warrants.
 These statutes define the basic roles for Alabama law enforcement agencies, listing constables equally alongside the others.

 What is the salary for a constable?